-No, all classes are offered in the day (although some may extend into the early evening).
+No, all classes are offered during the day (although some may extend into the early evening).

 No, successful entry into Honours is based on academic results and work experience is not necessary.

 Yes, both bodies recognise the Honours.
-Thus, at present, upon completion of the course, students may apply for provisional registration as a psychologist with the Registration Board.
-After the completion of two years of approved supervised practice or postgraduate studies, the provisional registration may be changed to full registration.
+At present, upon completion of the course, students may apply for provisional registration as a psychologist with the Registration Board.
+After completion of two years of approved supervised practice or postgraduate studies, the provisional registration may be changed to full registration.
 Information about any updates to these requirements is available on the Psychology Board of Australia website.